rad1914/X-AsenaESM/CONTRIBUTING.md

 # Contributing to X-Asena for Hacktoberfest 2024

 👋 **Welcome, Hacktoberfest Participants!**
-Thank you for your interest in contributing to **X-Asena**, a powerful and versatile Telegram bot platform!
+Thank you for your interest in contributing to **X-Asena**, a powerful and versatile WhatsApp bot platform!
 We’re excited to have you onboard for Hacktoberfest 2024 and look forward to your contributions, no matter how big or small.

 ## Why Contribute During Hacktoberfest?